This easy vegan Israeli couscous salad recipe stars savory roasted vegetables in a zesty avocado-lime dressing.

-It got me thinking about how I used to make cold, grain salads all the time.
+It got me thinking about how I used to make grain salads all the time.
 Why did I ever stop?
-They're so easy to make, and they make great leftovers for lunch the next day.
+They're so easy to toss together, and they make great leftovers for lunch the next day.

 Consider this recipe me getting back on the grain salad train!
 Toot toot!

 Ingredients and substitutions

 - Israeli couscous is a small, pearl-shaped pasta.
 The cooking -- like with any pasta -- is very hands-off.
 That means you can prep the rest of the salad ingredients while the pasta boils.

 - Carrots and broccoli are the roasted veggies for this salad.
 Feel free to mix things up with other vegetables, if you prefer.
 Just make sure you use around three to four cups total.
 Brussels sprouts, summer squash, parsnips, and radishes all work well in this recipe.
 Roasting time will vary by vegetable.

 - Avocado is the base for the creamy dressing.